ray-project/ray/doc/source/tune/api_docs/schedulers.rst

 BOHB (tune.schedulers.HyperBandForBOHB)
 ---------------------------------------

-This class is a variant of HyperBand that enables the BOHB Algorithm.
+This class is a variant of HyperBand that enables the `BOHB Algorithm <https://arxiv.org/abs/1807.01774>`_.
 This implementation is true to the original HyperBand implementation and does not implement pipelining nor straggler mitigation.

 This is to be used in conjunction with the Tune BOHB search algorithm.
 See :ref:`TuneBOHB <suggest-TuneBOHB>` for package requirements, examples, and details.